quex-tech/developer-docs/consumer/getting_started.md

 # Introduction

 Quex provides a protocol and infrastructure for decentralized data transfer based on confidential computing.
-One of its most straightforward use cases for developers is building data oracles, which we’ll explore in this guide.
+The most simple of these for developers is data oracle, and that’s what we’ll be learning about today.
-We’ll conceptualize, understand, and build a basic parametric emission token.
-Through this example, you'll learn how to use Quex to access verifiable data on-chain.
+In this guide, we’ll be conceptualizing, understanding and building a basic parametric emission token, which will give you some idea of how to use Quex for accessing verifiable data on-chain.

+## Document Structure

+This tutorial is organized into the following sections:

+- **Introduction**: Provides an overview of Quex and explains what we're building.
+- **Try it Out**: Quick start instructions to deploy and run the provided example.
+- **Let’s Create a Quex-based Contract**: Step-by-step instructions to set up your environment and implement smart contracts leveraging Quex.
+    - **Prepare Environment**: How to configure your development environment.
+    - **Token Emission**: Detailed implementation of ERC-20 token emission logic.
+    - **Create Flow**: Defines how data requests are structured and handled by Quex oracle pools.
+    - **Deploy and Run**: Guide to deploying the contracts and executing the request to mint tokens.
+- **Next Steps**: Recommendations on further exploration and advanced use cases.

 ## What Are We Building?

 Let’s begin by clearly defining what we’re building and why.
 Imagine you’re issuing a token for a DeFi protocol and want to design tokenomics that incentivize the foundation to actively increase the protocol’s Total Value Locked (TVL).
 One effective approach is awarding the foundation tokens proportional to the protocol's TVL, as reported by [DeFiLlama](https://defillama.com).

-Specifically, we’ll create a system where the foundation receives freshly minted tokens each day, equal in number to the total USD-denominated TVL of the protocol across all supported chains.
-For clarity and practical demonstration, we'll use the TVL data from the [DyDx protocol](https://defillama.com/protocol/dydx).
-Fortunately, DeFiLlama provides an [API endpoint](https://api.llama.fi/tvl/dydx) that returns exactly this metric.
+Specifically, we'll design a token where the foundation receives freshly minted tokens daily, equal in number to the USD-denominated TVL of the protocol across all supported chains and protocol versions.
+For clarity and practical demonstration, we'll use TVL data from the [DyDx protocol](https://defillama.com/protocol/dydx).
+Fortunately, DeFiLlama provides an [API endpoint](https://api.llama.fi/tvl/dydx) that returns exactly this number.
+However, because this data is provided off-chain, achieving our goal requires an oracle to securely transfer the data on-chain.

-## Document structure
-!!
-TODO

-Here’s a polished Markdown version of your “Try it out” section, maintaining your original style and meaning closely:

 # Try it Out